-Since inception in 2002, IAR is dedicated to providing tutoring, intensive college preparation, mentoring and workshop development to low income children and families of NYC, primarily children of incarcerated parents.
+Since inception in 2002, IAR is dedicated to providing tutoring, mentoring and workshop development to low income children and families of NYC, including children of incarcerated parents.
 Programs run between the hours of 2:30 pm to 6:00pm, Monday through Friday.
 IAR operates with state-of-the-art electronic teaching capabilities in a number of classrooms, small-group seminar rooms and multidisciplinary teaching facilities that help foster the social and academic development of our children and youth participants.

 To date, IAR has organically evolved into a premier service learning program with a unique Medicine — Science, Technology, Engineering and Mathematics (“STEM”) component based our diverse location at CCNY.
 We have unique access and resources of 6 surrounding engineering schools.
 At IAR, we take great pride in our ability to increase engagement; interest and self-confidence in academics while sectioning participants off into smaller groups to instill concentration and classroom focus.